crowsonkb/k-diffusion/README.md

 ## Enhancements:

-- This repo contains a deterministic 4th order linear multistep sampler (comparable to [PLMS](https://openreview.net/forum?id=PlKWVd2yBkY)) that produces higher quality outputs for a given number of forward passes through the model than the deterministic 2nd order Heun sampler (Algorithm 1) in Karras et al.
+- This repo contains a deterministic fourth order [linear multistep](https://en.wikipedia.org/wiki/Linear_multistep_method) sampler (comparable to [PLMS](https://openreview.net/forum?id=PlKWVd2yBkY)) that produces higher quality outputs for a given number of forward passes through the model than the deterministic second order [Heun's method](https://en.wikipedia.org/wiki/Heun%27s_method) sampler (Algorithm 1) in Karras et al.

 - This repo supports [CLIP](https://openai.com/blog/clip/) guided sampling from unconditional diffusion models (see `sample_clip_guided.py`).
 The 2nd order stochastic sampler (Algorithm 2) is particularly good for CLIP guided diffusion and is used by default for it.

-## Caveats:

-- The FID and KID calculation currently uses the torchvision InceptionV3 which makes it not comparable to FID/KID values that are reported in the literature.

 ## To do: